I help people buy and sell exceptional Australian Indigenous artworks, all backed with impeccable provenance.

 From 2013–2015, I assumed the role of Head of Australian Indigenous Art at Mossgreen Auctions, looking to help establish a viable department in the high-growth company.
 Mossgreen enjoyed immediate success, claiming leadership in the Australian Indigenous Art marketplace within the department’s first year.

-I established D'Lan Davidson - Australian, Indigenous & International Art at the beginning of 2016.
+I established D'Lan Davidson - Australian Indigenous Art at the beginning of 2016.